 Who Should Use Carry?

-• Freelancers and 1099 earners seeking tax-deferred growth
+Freelancers and 1099 earners seeking aggressive tax-deferred growth.

-• Investors who want access to crypto, real estate, or private assets in a 401(k)
+Investors who want access to crypto, real estate, or private assets within a 401(k).

-• Investors looking for robo-advisors or managed funds
+Investors specifically looking for robo-advisors or managed funds.

-• People who want bundled financial advice or wealth planning
+People who want bundled financial advice or hands-on wealth planning.

-• Users uncomfortable choosing their own investments or broker
+Users uncomfortable choosing their own investments or third-party brokerage.

 Carry vs. Other Solo 401(k) Providers